The PROJECT Entity

 Default Tables

-Please note that each project contains two tables by default.
-These are the models
+Please note that each project contains these tables by default: models, models_versions, and jobs.

 There are also shortcut commands to query for the tables: